Southern Vancouver Island Area

 The Classic vanilla and chocolate cookies are available in April while the Chocolatey Mints are available in October.
-For specific locations check the Sales Locations button above.
+The Classic cookies (chocolate and vanilla) are no longer available.

 1927 - The first Girl Guide cookies are sold in Regina, Saskatchewan.